MSUSEL/msusecl-pique-data/README.md

 The PiqueData library uses two custom checked exceptions.
 `DataAccessException` is thrown when there is an error interacting with a database.  `ApiCallException` is thrown when there is an error interacting with a third-party API.
 Because these are both checked exceptions, the user must handle them when calling certain methods from PiqueData.
-This gives the user the option to either stop or continue application execution in the event of an error retrieving data.
+This gives the user the option to either halt or continue application execution in the event of an error retrieving data.